AlexVrla/AlexVrla/README.md

 ## My name is Alexandre, I'm a Ruby on Rails developer from France.

-The tools I love working with are:
+The tools I *love* working with are:

-- Ruby, Ruby on Rails
+💎 Ruby, Ruby on Rails

-- Stimulus for sprinkles (✨) of Javascript
+✨ Stimulus for sprinkles of Javascript

-- CSS and Figma for the design
+👨‍🎨 (S)CSS and Figma for the design

-Here is my latest collaboration work, a web app for making a batch cooking menu by selecting from a choice of recipes: www.mybatchcooker.com
+🔭 Here is my latest collaboration work, still in progress: www.mybatchcooker.com

-Languages and Tools:
-css3 heroku html5 javascript linux mysql photoshop postgresql rails ruby